MSadek90/MSadek90/README.md

 </p>

-- 🏢 I'm a Software Tester
+- 🏢 I'm a Software Tester.
 - 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with Manual testing, Agile Methodology, and API Testing(Manual & automation), Automation testing.
+- 💬 Ask me about my experience with Manual testing, Agile Methodologies, and API Testing(Manual & automation), Automation testing.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.